-The main problem that seem to have plagued Longines as a brand during the last couple of decades was that their ‘core’ product range was extremely generic.
+The main problem that has plagued Longines as a brand during the last couple of decades was that its ‘core’ product range was extremely generic.
 Yes, sporty watches were sporty and classic collections were, well, classic, but there was nothing particularly distinctive about them: they simply looked okay, there was some ‘premium’ feel about them and perhaps they were even selling well to those who didn’t want anything more than a watch from a reputable brand with the sacred “Swiss Made” inscription on its dial.

 Or, putting it short, they were ‘entry-level’.

-However, around five years ago something apparently changed and Longines made a clear attempt to reinvent itself.
-The watchmaking specialist started with going back to their roots offering their loyal customers a series of “homages” that were based on their models from the 1940s, 1950s and even 1960s.
+However, around five years ago something changed and Longines made a clear attempt to reinvent itself.
+Longines started by going back to their roots offering their loyal customers a series of “homages” that were based on their models from the 1940s, 1950s, and even 1960s.
 In other words, the brand turned its head to its legacy.
-This new Longines Heritage 1969, which is, as you probably have already guessed, reproduces a model that was in production back in 1969 and featured almost identical design, is, perhaps, one of the most interesting timekeepers issued by the Swiss-based brand during the last five years.
+This new Longines Heritage 1969, which, as you probably have already guessed, reproduces a model that was in production back in 1969 and featured an almost identical design, is, perhaps, one of the most interesting timekeepers issued by the Swiss-based brand during the last five years.

 Case & Strap

-I have already heard some complaints about how tiny the watch is, but, as I never fail to repeat, I personally am extremely glad that most watchmaking brands came to their senses and the trend of constant supersizing finally reversed.
+I have already heard some complaints about how tiny the case is, but, as I never fail to repeat, I am extremely glad that most brands came to their senses and the trend of constant supersizing finally reversed.

-Measuring 36 by 36 millimeters and featuring a set of short integrated lugs, the watch is as elegant and, um, cultured as it is inconspicuous and discreet.
-All of its elements -starting with box-shaped sapphire crystal and going all the way to the tiny, yet easy to operate setting/winding crown- are deliberately low-key, yet are extremely refined.
+Measuring 36 by 36 millimeters and featuring a set of short integrated lugs, the case is as elegant and, um, cultured as it is inconspicuous and discreet.
+All of its elements -starting with box-shaped sapphire crystal and going all the way to the tiny, yet easy-to-operate setting/winding crown- are deliberately low-key, yet extremely refined.

-By the way, due to recent spike of interest in all things vintage (or rather “vintage-styled” because almost nobody wants a real thing these days preferring an old-looking thing that is fully covered with warranty, has good customer service and enjoys an unlimited supply of aftermarket parts and accessories,) the market is virtually flooded with respective products.
-If you, too, are into this sort of goods, but find this particular Longines too expensive for you, there is a gorgeous, yet affordable Chr.
-Ward C5 Malvern Slimline Square hand-wound watch that was released earlier this year starting at a very appealing MSRP of £400 for a version on leather strap.
+By the way, due to the recent spike of interest in all things vintage (or rather “vintage-styled” because almost nobody wants a real thing these days preferring an old-looking thing that is fully covered with a warranty, has good customer service, and enjoys an unlimited supply of aftermarket parts and accessories), the market is virtually flooded with respective products.
+If you, too, are into this sort of goods but find this particular Longines too expensive for you, there is a gorgeous, yet affordable Chr.
+Ward C5 Malvern Slimline Square hand-wound that was released earlier this year starting at an appealing MSRP of just £400 for a version on a leather strap.
 Although not as refined as this Heritage 1969, it still may be of interest to you, so make sure that you check it out.

-The strap is different as well and is more in line with something that we sort of expect from a watch that retails for over $2000 USD.
-While there is nothing terribly fancy about the strap, the black band is crafted from nice alligator leather and features customary contrast stitching that seems to echo the somewhat off-white color of the “silvered” dial.
+The strap is different as well and is more in line with something that we sort of expect from a watch that retails for over $2000.
+While there is nothing fancy about the strap, the black band is crafted from nice alligator leather and features customary contrast stitching that echos the somewhat off-white color of the “silvered” dial.

-The buckle is more or less a standard issue, but it suits the classic-shaped timekeeper style-wise although from the point of view of pure ergonomics I would probably prefer something more comfortable like a deployment buckle.
-Well, you will probably need to replace the strap anyway after the first especially hot summer, so the choice of the buckle doesn’t seem to be a real problem.
-It’s actually nothing more than a minor annoyance.
+The buckle is more or less a standard issue, but it suits the classic-shaped timekeeper style-wise although, when it comes to pure ergonomics, I would probably prefer something more comfortable like a deployment buckle.
+Well, you will probably need to replace the strap anyway after the first especially hot summer, so the choice of the buckle isn’t a real problem.
+It’s nothing more than a minor annoyance.

-The choice of a smaller watch to make homage to the beautiful Sixties has also allowed making the dial a lot more well-proportionate than those on larger timekeepers that are powered by mass-produced mechanisms manufactured either by ETA or their younger competitors.
-As you can see, the face of the piece looks very compact, yet very organic.
+The choice of a smaller case to make an homage to the beautiful Sixties has also allowed making the dial a lot more well-proportionate than those on larger timekeepers that are powered by mass-produced mechanisms manufactured either by ETA or their younger competitors.
+As you can see, the face looks compact and organic.
 Everything is tightly packed, however, like an instrument panel of a well-designed car, the dial doesn’t look cluttered: it is efficient and economical.

 There isn’t a single drop of Superluminova neither on the hands, nor on the hour markers here, but that, too, was preordained by the styling of the original and doesn’t annoy yours truly in the slightest.
 After all, this is a dress watch, not an aviator’s or diver’s companion, it is supposed to be readable in normal light and it passes the test with flying colors with the polished rose gold elements looking contrast enough over the vertically brushed surface of the dial for you to never strain your eyes even after a busy day in the office.

-By the way, if you’d take a closer look at the hour and minute hands, you’d immediately notice that their inner parts are finely sandblasted in order to make them look even more refined and sort of unexpected in a relatively affordable watch.
-A very nice touch, that.
+By the way, if you’d take a closer look at the hour and minute hands, you’d immediately notice that their inner parts are finely sandblasted to make them look even more refined and sort of unexpected in a relatively affordable product.
+A nice touch, that.

 The mechanism is, perhaps, of the least interest here, but in a good way.